michalsobr/JobApplicationTracker/README.md

 ## 💡 Example Usage

-- Add a new application with company, role, and location
+- Add new a application with company, role, and location
 - Filter by "Interview" status
-- Select locations: Remote + City
+- Select locations: Remote + London
 - Sort by "Company"
 - Export filtered results to CSV